vuejs/vue-router/docs/api/README.md

 - type: `boolean`

+- default: `true`

-  Controls whether the router should fallback to `hash` mode when the browser does not support `history.pushState`.
-Defaults to `true`.
+  Controls whether the router should fallback to `hash` mode when the browser does not support `history.pushState` but mode is set to `history`.

   Setting this to `false` essentially makes every `router-link` navigation a full page refresh in IE9.
 This is useful when the app is server-rendered and needs to work in IE9, because a hash mode URL does not work with SSR.